Botswana - Kujwana

 PAYABLE LOCALLY Tips.

-TRANSFERS There are three transfer options.
-By helicopter is $389.77 per person each way (min 2); by vehicle and boat is $188.60 per person each way; by light aircraft and vehicle is $270.32 per person each way.
+TRANSFERS There are two transfer options.
+By helicopter is £325.00 per person each way (min 2) and by light aircraft and vehicle is £240.00 per person each way.
 Transfer prices are based on a minimum of two persons transferring.
 Please note that the light aircraft option is dependant on water levels.

-The return transfer from camp to Maun arrives Maun in time for you to check in for the afternoon flight from Maun to Johannesburg.
+Transfers to camp depart Maun in the early afternoon after the arrival of the flight from Johannesburg.
+The return transfer from camp arrives into Maun in time for you to check in for the afternoon flight to Johannesburg.

 We recommend your international flight arrives into Johannesburg by c.
-08:00 to allow time to check in for the flight to Maun which departs Johannesburg at c.
-11:00.
-For your return flights, Airlink departs Maun at c.14:00 which will get you back to Johannesburg in time for onward flights that evening.
+08:00 to allow time to check in for the flight to Maun.
+We do also recommend you consider arriving into Johannesburg the previous day to avoid the risk of flight delays affecting your safari.
+Flights from Maun arrive into Johannesburg in time for onward flights that evening.

 We can also arrange transfers from or to other camps in Botswana.